DataDima90/ai.github.io/_posts/2020-01-01-Microservice-with-docker-and-flask.md

 # Building a Machine Learning Microservice using Flask, Gunicorn, Nginx and Docker

 Deployment of machine learning models is the process of making trained models available in production.
-In this post we will learn a simple and effective way how machine learning models can be deployed in a dockerized environment using Flask, Gunicorn and Nginx in Python environment.
+In this post we will learn how machine learning models can be deployed in a dockerized environment using Flask, Gunicorn and Nginx in Python environment.
+The adavantages of deploying machine learning models in a container as microservices are simple: It improves **scalability**, **fault isolation** and enhances **speed**.

 The whole code in this post is available on my GitHub.

 ## Table of Contents